tempest-raven/tempest-raven/README.md

 ### Current features

+- View all abilities
-- View ability data
+- View all buffs
-- View buff data
+- View all items (including many unused ones)
 - Share links for any specific data (for example the rank 3 of Vicious Strike)

 ### Planned or upcoming features

 In no particular order:
+- Adding in-game sprites when possible (items, units, buffs, ability icons)
 - Support for the in-game English and German translations
 - Support for [Sonny](https://armorgames.com/play/505/sonny) data
-- Adding items
 - Adding units
 - Adding fights
 - Adding class ability trees